Skip to main content

+Hi!
 I’m Jeff.

-One day in 1996, while shopping at Costco, I found a $29 CD-ROM program called Sierra Web Designer โ€” a W.Y.S.I.W.Y.G. web design program that designed, coded and uploaded directly to Geocities โ€” and asked my mom to buy it for me.
-Thank you, Mom!
+One day in 1996 while shopping at Costco, I found a $29 CD-ROM program called Sierra Web Designer — a W.Y.S.I.W.Y.G. web design program that designed, coded and uploaded directly to Geocities — and asked my mom to buy it for me.
+Thanks, Mom!

-I’ve worn many hats throughout my career, but have focused in on UX/product design and strategy since 2012.
+…throughout my career (a full stack creative, incl. front-end developer), but have focused in on UX/product design and strategy since 2012.

 I believe my experience having been a fullstack/multi-disciplinary creative has helped build bridges, I love collaborating and working with everyone, from devs, to PMs, to executive stakeholders.

-My first design job was during undergrad.
+…was during my undergraduate years.
 I worked for U.C.
 Davis’ Information & Educational Technology (I.E.T.) department’s marketing office.

 My creative methodology

-Align design with business goals
+Align design solutions with user & business goals

 Ensure that the design strategy and approach provides value to both the business and the user.